diffblue/cbmc/src/goto-programs/README.md

-    The order of instructions in a list of instructions---as well as the targets of GOTOs---are both displayed as arrows when viewing a goto-program as a Graphviz DOT file with `goto-instrument --dot`.
+    The order of instructions in a list of instructions---as well as the targets of GOTOs---are both displayed as arrows when viewing a goto-program as a Graphviz DOT file with `goto-inkstrument --dot`.
     The semantics of a goto-program is: the next instruction is the next instruction in the list, unless the current instruction has a target; in that case, check the guard of the instruction, and jump